SasaCetkovic/EmailService/README.md

 # EmailService
-Web API utilising RabbitMQ to to queue email requests and a background service for sending queued emails
+A Web API utilising RabbitMQ to queue email requests and a background service for sending queued emails